chichivika/products/Readme.md

 The table should update its height when window resize.
 Cells with zero number are colored with red.

-By clicking "name"-cell you can open a product card window.
+By clicking Name-cell you can open a product card window.

 See folder <b>app/view/table</b> for code files.